meridian-analytics/spec-cluster/packages/spec-cluster/README.md

 TODO

 ### <a name="interface"></a> interface
 The `Interface` component utilizes Material-UI (MUI) to provide a user interface for adjusting scale values along three axes (x, y, and z).
-It integrates with the `configuration` context to manage the scale states.
+It integrates with the `Configurator` context to manage the scale states.

 #### Usage
 To use the `Interface` component, simply import it and include it in your component tree.
 You can also pass additional styles via the `sx` prop if needed.